faizan1234567/Saferail-AI/README.md

 Note: as we are deploying it on the jetson orin, please make sure to install pytorch version that matches with your jetpack version, more information: https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform/index.html

-the implementation is in progress
+the deployment implementation is in progress